 Write test results

 - The data stored in Log Service occupies a smaller space than that in the on-premises ELK Stack.
 The size of raw data is 50 GB.
 The storage space expands because the test data is random.
-(In most real scenarios, the storage space after the compression is smaller than the size of raw data.)
-The storage space occupied by Elasticsearch expands to 86 GB, with an expansion rate of 172%, which is 58% higher than that in Log Service.
+In most live-network scenarios, the storage space after compression is smaller than the size of raw data.
+The data stored in the on-premises ELK Stack expands to 86 GB, with an expansion rate of 172%, which is 58% higher than that in Log Service.
 For the ELK Stack, this expansion rate is approximate to the recommended value, where the storage space is 2.2 times the size of raw data.

 - Read (query and analysis) test

 select count(long_1) as pv,sum(long_2),min(long_3),max(long_4),sum(long_5) group by text_1 order by pv desc limit 1000

 - Queries a random keyword, for example, value_126, in logs of full data, and then obtains

 the first 100 lines of log entries that hit the keyword:

 - Uses a GROUP BY clause on any text column of full data, calculates the AVG, MIN, MAX, SUM, and COUNT values of five numeric columns, and then sorts the calculated values by the COUNT value to obtain the first 1,000 results: